a2stuff/a2d/notes/testplan.md

 * Open two windows.
 Click the close box on the active window.
 Verify that only the active window closes.
 * Open two windows.
 Open the File menu, then press Solid-Apple+W. Verify that only the top window closes.
 Repeat with Caps Lock off.
 * Open two windows.
 Open the File menu, then press Open-Apple+W. Verify that only the top window closes.
 Repeat with Caps Lock off.

 * Launch DeskTop.
-Select two volume icons.
-Double-click one of the volume icons.
-Verify that two windows open.
-* Launch DeskTop.
-Open a window.
-Select two folder icons.
-Double-click one of the folder icons.
-Verify that two windows open.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Open the File menu, then press Solid-Apple+O. Verify that the folder opens, and the original window remains open.
-Repeat with Caps Lock off.
-* Launch DeskTop.
-Open a window.
-Select a folder icon.
-Open the File menu, then press Open-Apple+O. Verify that the folder opens, and the original window remains open.
-Repeat with Caps Lock off.

-* Launch DeskTop.
 Open a window.
 Click the close box.
 Verify that the close animation runs.
 Open a window.
 File > Close.
 Verify that the close animation runs.